-Stock Ownership Guidelines
+Executive Stock Ownership Guidelines

-With the approval of the Compensation Committee, we have established executive stock ownership guidelines applicable to our named executive officers and all other officers.
-The guidelines indicate that our Chief Executive Officer should own CenterPoint Energy common stock having a market value of four times base salary, and the other named executive officers should own CenterPoint Energy common stock having a market value of three times their respective base salaries.
-For purposes of the guidelines, the ownership requirement is determined based on the executive's base salary at the time he or she becomes covered by the guidelines or at the time of promotion to a higher level covered by the guidelines.
+Effective January 1, 2012, we revised our executive stock ownership guidelines in order to increase the amount of CenterPoint Energy common stock to be owned by our Chief Executive Officer from four times base salary to five times base salary, and to provide that unvested performance share awards will no longer be counted towards the guidelines for all of our officers.
+These changes were implemented following evaluation of peer group proxy disclosure data and review by the Compensation Committee and its compensation consultant.
+As modified, the guidelines indicate that our Chief Executive Officer should own CenterPoint Energy common stock having a market value of five times base salary, and the other named executive officers should own CenterPoint Energy common stock having a market value of three times their respective base salary at the end of the guidelines, the ownership requirement will be determined based on the executive's base salary at the end of the calendar year (prior to 2012, the ownership requirement was determined based on the executive's base salary at the time he or she became covered by the guidelines or at the time of promotion to a higher level covered by the guidelines).
 The base salary multiple is converted to a fixed number of shares (rounded to the nearest 100 shares) using the prior 365-day average closing price of our common stock as reported by the New York Stock Exchange.

-In addition to shares owned outright, equivalent shares held in our savings plan, unvested stock awards and the target number of performance-based shares from the long term incentive plan and shares held in trust are counted towards the guidelines.
-Until the designated ownership level is reached, the guidelines suggest that the officer retain at least 50% of the after-tax shares delivered through the long term incentive plan.
+In addition to shares owned outright, equivalent shares held in our savings plan, unvested stock awards, and shares held in trust are counted towards the guidelines.
+Until the designated ownership level is reached, the officer is expected to retain at least 50% of the after-tax shares delivered through the long term incentive plan.
 Certain exclusions apply to the retention expectation, such as estate planning, gifts to charity, education and the purchase of a primary residence.
 Newly hired or recently promoted officers are given a reasonable period of time to comply with these guidelines.
-The Committee reviews the officer's stock holdings annually to monitor compliance with these guidelines.
+The Committee reviews our officers' stock holdings annually to monitor compliance with these guidelines.
+We have also adopted a policy prohibiting directors and corporate and senior division officers from pledging shares to secure loans, subject to grandfathering of existing arrangements, or otherwise holding shares of our common stock in margin accounts.

-The stock ownership guidelines were established at their current levels in 2005 by the Board of Directors on the recommendation of the Compensation Committee.
-The Committee took into consideration a consultant's survey report of proxy disclosure data relating to stock ownership guidelines at the largest 250 companies, by market capitalization, in the S&P 500 Index.
-Guideline levels of four times salary for the Chief Executive Officer and three times salary for other executive officers were established as appropriate to achieve the objective of ensuring that the executives' interests are appropriately aligned with shareholders' interests for CenterPoint Energy common stock.
-In setting these guidelines the Committee took into consideration the character of CenterPoint Energy common stock as a relatively low volatility stock primarily driven by dividend yield.
+Our executive stock ownership guidelines were established in 2005 following consideration of a consultant's survey report of proxy disclosure data relating to stock ownership guidelines at the largest 250 companies in the S&P 500 Index in terms of market capitalization.
+Guideline levels of four times salary for the Chief Executive Officer (prior to the January 2012 revision) and three times salary for other executive officers were originally established as appropriate at the time to achieve the objective of ensuring that the executives' interests are appropriately aligned with shareholders' interests for CenterPoint Energy common stock.
+In setting these guidelines we considered the character of CenterPoint Energy common stock as a relatively low volatility stock primarily driven by dividend yield.
 Although we do not conduct formal benchmarking studies of ownership guidelines, the ownership guidelines and the administration of the program are reviewed annually by the Compensation Committee with advice from the Committee's consultant.